hsoffar/CarND-Behavioral-Cloning-P3/writeup_template.md

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+##using video.py
+python video.py run1
+Creates a video based on images found in the run1 directory.
+The name of the video will be the name of the directory followed by '.mp4', so, in this case the video will be run1.mp4.

+Optionally, one can specify the FPS (frames per second) of the video:

+python video.py run1 --fps 48
+Will run the video at 48 FPS.
+The default FPS is 60.